Nomophobia treatment

 • How it works: Respiration biofeedback involves monitoring and controlling one’s breathing patterns.
 It helps individuals achieve a balanced and controlled breathing rate.

 • Relevance to nomophobia treatment: Anxiety often leads to shallow and rapid breathing.
-Respiration biofeedback can teach individuals to slow their breathing and engage in deep, diaphragmatic breathing, which triggers the body’s relaxation response.
+Respiration biofeedback can teach individuals to slow and engage in deep, diaphragmatic breathing, which triggers the body’s relaxation response.
 This can help counteract the stress response associated with nomophobia.

-4. Temperature Biofeedback:
+1. Temperature Biofeedback:

 • Relevance to nomophobia treatment: Stress and anxiety can lead to peripheral vasoconstriction (reduced blood flow to the extremities), resulting in cold hands and feet.
 Temperature biofeedback can help individuals increase peripheral blood flow and warm their extremities, promoting relaxation and reducing the physical symptoms of anxiety.

-5. Muscle Electromyography (EMG) Biofeedback in nomophobia treatment:
+2. Muscle Electromyography (EMG) Biofeedback in nomophobia treatment:

 • How it works: EMG biofeedback measures muscle tension and provides feedback on muscle activity.